SIP - Systematic Investment Plan in India

 What is a Systematic Investment Plan (SIP)?

-A Systematic Investment Plan (SIP) is a financial strategy that allows you to invest a fixed amount of money at regular intervals (monthly or quarterly) into a mutual fund scheme.
-Instead of a one-time lump sum, SIP meaning lies in its disciplined approach, helping you build a significant corpus over time through small, consistent contributions.
+A Systematic Investment Plan (SIP) is a way to put a set amount of money into a mutual fund scheme on a regular basis, like every month or every three months.
+Instead of a one-time lump sum, SIP meaning lies in its disciplined approach.
+It helps you create a large corpus over time by making tiny, regular contributions.

 Example of SIP Growth